Madeline Davis: Personal life

 In her twenties, Davis became aware of her sexual orientation as a lesbian but married a man because of social pressure.
 He knew of her relationships with women but they ultimately divorced after a year and a half for other reasons.

 In 1990, Davis moved to Kenmore, New York, to care for her aging mother.

 In 1995, Davis and Wendy Smiley married at Temple Beth Zion in the first same-sex marriage performed in the Buffalo Jewish Community.
 Davis and Smiley first met in 1974 when Smiley heard Davis perform in a coffeehouse.
 The couple renewed their vows several times, including in 2011 after New York State recognized same-sex marriages.

 Davis was a reiki master, with a specialty in animal healing.
 With Smiley, she began work on breed rescue for Keeshond dogs.
-Davis was also an avid quilter and gardener.

 After undergoing gastric bypass surgery (GBS) in 2000 out of concern for her health, Davis founded a GBS support group that became a network of 13 GBS support groups in four counties.

 Davis moved to Amherst, New York, in 2006.
 She suffered a stroke in January 2021 and died on April 28, 2021, in her home in Amherst.
-She is survived by her wife.